-Due to the coronavirus, law schools have transitioned to online learning.
+Due to COVID, law schools have transitioned to online learning.
 To provide legal writing students with the same experiential simulation as in a “real” courtroom, law schools will also hold Oral Arguments via Zoom or other videoconferencing platforms.
-Virtual oral arguments allow for real-time, audio & video interaction and replicate what courts are also doing during this crisis.
+Virtual oral arguments allow for real-time, audio & video interaction and replicate what courts are also doing during COVID to provide litigants to the judicial process.
 This information is intended to guide volunteer judges and law students in preparing for upcoming Virtual Oral Arguments.

 The following Ninth Circuit Court of Appeals Virtual Oral Argument recording provides a helpful visual reference for what this new format is like.
 The video features a panel of three appellate judges and two litigants.
 While there is no visible countdown clock, the Presiding Judge can be heard reminding the litigants of remaining time.

-Here are some tips I’ve assembled from a variety of sources: advice published by courts, litigants, and from watching as many virtual oral arguments as I can find.
+Here are some tips I’ve assembled from a variety of sources: past remote court appearances, advice published by courts, litigants, and from observing many virtual oral arguments.

 Set-up for Success Using Zoom:

 - Test Connection: Test your connection and setup with Zoom with a test meeting